-Ask students to get in groups of 4-5 students.
+Ask students to get into groups with four students per group.

-Balance (Could all the parts be heard?
-If students spoke the piece along with the rhythm instruments, could they be heard?)
+3) Balance (Could all the instruments be heard?
+If students chant the rhyme could every voice be heard?)

 Practice.
-Teacher circulates around classroom to help students.
+Teacher circulates the classroom to help students.

-Tell students, "It's time to begin the 'Battle of the Bands'.
-Please place books and instruments on the floor."
+Tell students, "It's time to begin the 'Battle of the Bands.'
+Please place rhyme/rhythm worksheets and instruments on the floor."

 Review evaluation criteria.

-Listen to, evaluate and rate each band after their performance.
+Listen to and evaluate each performance.
 Ask the class how they did.
 Was the beat steady?
 Were the rhythms performed correctly?
 Could all the parts be heard?
-Assign a point value or combine a point value with a bar graph to show results.
-Record the results on the white board.
+Ask students to clap for each performance while you point to a number on the Applause-O-Meter.
+Record the score on the white board.